tendermint/tendermint/docs/spec/reactors/consensus/proposer-selection.md

 Note that the shifting operation currently happens after ProposerSelection() has run.

 Observations:
-- Due to integer division the priority sum is an integer in (-n, n), where n is the number of validators.
+- The sum of priorities is now close to 0.
+Due to integer division the sum is an integer in (-n, n), where n is the number of validators.
-- No bound on the max distance between priorites (more in the Proposer Priority Range section).
+- The max distance between priorites is now dependant on the history of the validator set changes (more in the Proposer Priority Range section).

 #### New Validator
 When a new validator is added same problem as the one described for removal appears, the sum of priorities in the new set is not zero.
 This is fixed with the shift step introduced above.